Chart Color Schemes

 Educational attainment in Ormeau aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 16.1%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 11.6%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.9%).
-Trade and technical skills are prevalent, with 43.7% of residents aged 15+ holding vocational credentials - advanced diplomas (12.7%) and certificates (31.0%).
+The area's university qualification rate is 16.1%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 11.6%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 43.7% of residents aged 15 and above holding them, including advanced diplomas (12.7%) and certificates (31.0%).
+Educational participation is high, with 34.9% of residents currently enrolled in formal education: 13.3% in primary, 11.3% in secondary, and 3.8% in tertiary education.

-Educational participation is high, with 34.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 34.9% of residents currently enrolled in formal education.
 This includes 13.3% in primary education, 11.3% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education